How to Build a FreeBSD-STABLE Firewall with IPFILTER

 alias ls='ls -alFG'

-THIS SYSTEM IS RESTRICTED TO AUTHORIZED USERS FOR AUTHORIZED USE
+THIS SYSTEM IS RESTRICTED TO AUTHORIZED USERS FOR AUTHORIZED

 ONLY.
 UNAUTHORIZED ACCESS IS STRICTLY PROHIBITED AND MAY BE